-Financial Statement Preparation & Analysis
+Financial Statement Audits

 In order to run a business properly – and profitably – regular and accurate financial statements must be created and analyzed.
 Legal requirements aside, financial statement preparation and analysis provides valuable information for management and other parties involved with or interested in any business entity.
 Further, without CPA-prepared financial statements, small businesses would struggle to survive.

 At Chandler & Knowles, financial statement preparation and analysis is an important feature of our business accounting services as it helps our clients assess the financial health of their business, identify trends and fluctuations, and evaluate year-to-year growth.
 Among those who have an interest in financial statements are business owners, managers, creditors, investors, lenders, suppliers, the public, and government agencies.

 There are four principle types of financial statements, each having information unique to itself.
 They are also combined to generate a broader view that is greater than the sum of the parts.
 Preparing financial statements begins with gathering data, starting with any previous statements that may exist.
 From here, the information is used to create: